 While resisting arrest is considered a misdemeanor, it is not illegal to resist an unlawful action by a police officer who uses excessive force or violence.
 In addition, you can get resisting arrest charges dropped if you prove you acted in self-defense.

 Charging someone with resisting arrest is one of the most common intimidation tactics.
-It is widely used by questionable police officers when they are caught doing something wrong or feel “disrespected.”
+It is widely used by questionable police officers when caught doing something wrong or feeling “disrespected.”

 Resisting Arrest and Police Brutality